ArduPilot/ardupilot_wiki/dev/source/docs/extended-kalman-filter.rst

 #.
 Velocity is integrated to calculate the position

    This process from 1) to 4) is referred to as 'State Prediction'.
-A 'state' is a variables we are trying to estimate like roll,pitch yaw, height, wind speed, etc. The filter has other states besides position, velocity and angles that are assumed to change slowly.
+A 'state' is a variables we are trying to estimate like roll,pitch, yaw, height, wind speed, etc. The filter has other states besides position, velocity and angles that are assumed to change slowly.
    These include gyro biases, Z accelerometer bias, wind velocities,